 In line with the weekly theme, there is regular homework, which consists of Maths and English tasks, and occasional project work linked to our topic.
 We welcome parental involvement in the life of our school.
 If you are able to visit the school or help in any way, please contact your child’s class teacher.

 At Woodhill Primary School, we ensure that learning is planned for in a cross-curricular way, this ensures that children are able to make links within their learning and away from school.
 Lessons challenge all pupils through a variety of activities, providing opportunities for feedback from adults and peers.
 Through high expectations of everyone at Woodhill we aspire to achieve outstanding outcomes.
-During the Summer term, Year 6’s learning will be based on ‘Wonder’, our core text by R.J Palacio.
-We will be using this enriching text to explore individuality and diversity, reflecting on how everyone is different but everyone is ‘wonder’-ful.
-Through this text, we will be challenging our pupils in a variety of ways, through problem solving, reasoning and hands on learning that will result in high-quality learning outcomes.

-In Year 6, pupils are able to change their reading book each week.
+In Year 6, pupils are able to change their reading book once a week.
 Parents can support their children's learning through reading and discussing the books daily, and by giving children the opportunity to visit the local library to read about and research our topics.
 Please encourage your child to be reading for 30 minutes every night and to record their comments in their reading journals.
 We welcome parental involvement in the life of our school.
 If you are able to visit the school or help in any way, please contact your child’s class teacher.